pelicanmapping/rocky/README.md

 <br/><br/>

-# Rocky and Qt
+# Rocky and Qt5

-You can embed Rocky in a Qt widget.
+You can embed Rocky in a Qt5 widget.
 See the `rocky_demo_qt` example for details.

+Look for Qt6 support in the future.

 <img width="100%" alt="image" src="https://github.com/user-attachments/assets/84cda604-f617-4562-b208-6d049f8b5ee1">